 3. First Seminar Course (1 unit)

 All students must take a first seminar course in their first year.
-If the First Seminar is in Category 1 or 2 of the Liberal Learning areas (see below), it will count towards that area’s requirements.
 The writing intensive First Seminar satisfies one of the writing requirement in (5).

 4. Academic Writing Requirement (1 unit, possibly 0)

 A student must either take WRI 102: Academic Writing or be exempted from it.

 5. Additional Writing Experiences